Author Instructions at PathologyOutlines.com

 - Other topic template

 - Authors typically work on one topic at a time and only those confirmed by us.
 After confirmation, we will email you a Word document of the topic as it currently exists along with our procedures.
 Please email the completed topic to us for review.
-A comprehensive writeup is about 1000 words.
+A comprehensive writeup is 1,000-2,000 words (award winners are typically longer).
 There is no word limit, but we prefer concise writing.
-We will return it with a list of necessary changes, Our Editor-in-Chief and Editorial Board will then review.
+We will return it with a list of necessary changes, Our Editorial Board members and Deputy Editor for the subspecialty will then review.
 If you do send us more than one topic, we will hold the other submissions until the first topic has gone through the editing process and is published online.
-This way, you can apply any formatting changes that are needed to all further topics prior to submission.
+This way, you can apply any formatting or style changes that are needed to all further topics prior to submission.

 - We need authors to be responsible and reliable.
-We expect the first draft within one month from assignment.
-Extensions are liberally granted.
+We expect the first draft within 4-6 weeks from assignment.
+Limited extensions may be granted.
 However, if we do not hear from you, we may cancel the assignment.

 - Write using bullet points and concise phrases.
 If you use sub bullets, be consistent in the indentation of the sub bullets so it is clear for the editorial staff.
 Please limit use of bullets to two or rarely three levels of bullets.